khan-asfi-reza/pepsin/README.md

 4. File generation based on templates (tox, pytest)
 5. Dockerizing and customization hook

-Pipcx's code structure is heavily inspired by `django.core.management` pipcx implements almost the similar strategy of code writing and work process.
-Pipcx cli library is written using builtin libraries like `argparse` `importlib` `pkgutil` `sys` `os` etc.
+pepsin's code structure is heavily inspired by `django.core.management` pepsin implements almost the similar strategy of code writing and work process. pepsin cli library is written using builtin libraries like `argparse` `importlib` `pkgutil` `sys` `os` etc.
 For storing libraries and managing dependencies, `yaml` file has been selected as it has a very basic and minimalistic syntax.